01mf02/jq-lang-spec/values.md

 it represents the location of the value in input data.

 We now specify conditions for $\valt$.
-Concrete definitions for JSON values are given in @sec:json.
+@sec:json gives concrete definitions for JSON values.

 For the value type $\valt$, there must be a type of numbers and a type of strings, such that for any number $n$, $n$ is a value, and